junseok-kim-ca/Customer-Shopping-Analysis/README.md

 ***Insights***
 1. Since no method overwhelmingly dominates, there’s a chance to enhance user experience across all payment types by simplifying checkout processes, introducing loyalty programs, or reducing fees could further boost overall adoption.

+### 4. What is the total revenue segmented by customer demographics, and season?

+Customer demographics refer to classifications of consumer groups that businesses use for strategic purposes, such as targeted marketing and product development.
+In this dataset, the primary demographic variables are `Age Group` and `Gender`.

+### 5. Which states contribute the highest total revenue, and how do these trends vary by item category?

+### 6. Do different Shipping Types influence the review ratings?
+What can this reveal about delivery performance and customer satisfaction?

+### 7. Which subscription status group yields the highest purchase amount, and do they exhibit different frequency of purchases or previous purchases patterns compared to non-subscribers?